Deep Legendre Transform: Introduction

 The training and test sets $\cXt, \cXte \subseteq C$ used for training and testing a candidate approximator $g_{\theta}$ of the convex conjugate $f^*$ can be generated by sampling from an arbitrary distribution $\mu$ on $C$.
 But the gradient map $\nabla f \colon C \to D$ is distorting $C$ and transforms any finite subset $\cX \subseteq C$ into $\nabla f(\cX) \subseteq D$.
 If one wants $\nabla f(\cX)$ to consist of independent realizations of a desired target distribution $\nu$ on $D = \nabla f(C)$, $\cX$ has to be sampled from a distribution $\mu$ whose push-forward $\mu \circ (\nabla f)^{-1}$ is similar to $\nu$.
 We do this by training a neural network $h_{\vartheta} \colon D \to \R^d$ that approximates a generalized inverse of $\nabla f \colon C \to D$.
 Then target training and test sets $\cYt, \cYte \subseteq D$ can be generated according to a desired distribution $\nu$ on $D$, and the sets $\cXt = h_{\vartheta}(\cYt)$ and $\cXte = h_{\vartheta}(\cYte)$ can be used for training and testing $g_{\theta}$.

-The remainder of the paper is organized as follows: In Section \Ref{sec:ml}, we explain how the Legendre transform can be formulated as a machine learning problem.
+The remainder of the paper is organized as follows: In Section \Ref{sec:ml}, we introduce DLT.
 In Section \Ref{sec:guarantees}, we derive estimates of the $L^2$-approximation error of any candidate approximating function of $f^*$ with respect to a given probability measure $\nu$ on the image $D = \nabla f(C)$ of $C$ under the gradient map $\nabla f$.
-In Section \Ref{sec:sampling}, we learn a generalized inverse mapping of $\nabla f$ that improves the performance of the method if $\nabla f$ is heavily distorting $C$ and is needed to estimate the $L^2$-approximation error with respect to a desired target distribution $\nu$ on $D$.
+In Section \Ref{sec:sampling}, we learn a generalized inverse mapping of $\nabla f$ that improves the performance of DLT if $\nabla f$ is heavily distorting $C$ and is needed to estimate the $L^2$-approximation error with respect to a desired target distribution $\nu$ on $D$.
 In Section \Ref{sec:num}, we report the results of different numerical experiments.
+Sec 6 concludes.
+Proofs of theoretical results and additional numerical experiments are given in the Appendix.